opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param F: Input fundamental matrix.
 It can be computed from the same set of point pairs using  :ocv:func:`findFundamentalMat` .

-    :param imageSize: Size of the image.
+    :param imgSize: Size of the image.

     :param H1: Output rectification homography matrix for the first image.